OpenINF/wg-a-team/README.md

 For a list of projects that we own, see Project Central.

-Periodic team updates are posted to the \*-tools mailing list.
+Periodic team updates are posted to the \*-tooling mailing list.

 ## Getting Involved